victwj/victwj.github.io/_sections/projects.md

 <br/>

 **This Website**
-Designed and coded from scratch using [Jekyll](https://jekyllrb.com), focusing on simplicity, responsiveness, and maintainability.
-Replaces the previous pure HTML/CSS/JS website.
-Both source codes can be found on my [GitHub](https://github.com/victorwj/victorwj.github.io).
+Designed and coded from scratch using [Jekyll](https://jekyllrb.com), HTML, and CSS.
+Focused on simplicity, maintainability, and responsiveness across different platforms and window sizes.
+Code can be found in my [GitHub](https://github.com/victorwj/victorwj.github.io).